 31. Moyer Plums

-One interesting fact about the Moyer Plum is that it has been used in traditional medicine for centuries.
-It's thought to have healing properties and be a natural remedy for many ailments.
-Today, people continue to use it as a natural supplement for better health.
+An interesting fact about Moyer plums is their use in traditional medicine.
+They are believed to have healing properties and have been used as a natural remedy for various ailments for centuries.
+Today, people continue to use them as a natural supplement for better health.

 32. Myrobalan Plums